 Getting around

-Washington University helps make getting around St. Louis easier: Full-time students are eligible to receive a free Metro pass that provides unlimited access to the entire transit system, including buses and light rail (MetroLink) that serve St. Louis City and County as well as Madison and St. Clair counties in Illinois.
+WashU helps make getting around St. Louis easy: Full-time students are eligible to receive a free Metro pass that provides unlimited access to the entire transit system, including buses and the MetroLink light rail that serve St. Louis City and County as well as Madison and St. Clair counties in Illinois.

 St. Louis’ central location makes also exploring nearby cities easy and inexpensive.
 Cities including Chicago, Kansas City, Memphis, Nashville, Louisville, Cincinnati and Indianapolis are all within a five-hour drive.

-Affordable Living
+Affordable living

 New residents and natives alike commend St. Louis for providing the career and cultural opportunities of a big city with the convenience and low cost-of-living often found in smaller sized towns.
 A 2019 assessment ranked St. Louis among the top U.S. cities where people live the most balanced lifestyles.

-St. Louis Media
+St. Louis news & media

 Our city will surprise you.